-This class is taught as an introductory college English course, and the workload is typical of such.
+AP LITERATURE & COMPOSITION 12th Grade - 1 Credit Prerequisites: Current Teacher Recommendation, English III Honors Grade B or higher This class is taught as an introductory college English course, and the workload is typical of such.
 Students applying for inclusion in this course have successfully completed English III Honors and are entering their senior year.
 They must have excellent research and writing skills.
 The ability to work independently is expected, with emphasis given to reading analysis.
 At the culmination of the year, students will take the AP English Literature and Composition Exam given nationally in May.
 A grade of four or five on this exam is considered equivalent to a 3.3-4.0 for comparable courses at a college level.
 A student who earns a grade of three or above on the exam will be granted college credit at most colleges and universities throughout the United States.
-Moderate summer course work is expected.
-This AP course earns 1 quality point per semester.
+Moderate summer coursework is expected.
+This AP course earns I quality point per semester.

-DC English Composition I

-SPC Course # ENC1101 Grade 12 | Semester 1

-Credits .5

-Prerequisites: English 11 Grade of B or higher

-Completion of SPC Registration

-This course is designed to develop composition skills.
+DC ENGLISH COMPOSITION I SPC Course ENC1101 - Semester I - 0.5 Credit Prerequisites: Complete SPC Registration, English III Honors or AP Language Grade B or higher This course is designed to develop composition skills.
 It emphasizes the selection and restriction of topics; organization and development of the multi-paragraph essay; critical reading of texts; and practice in information retrieval from sources, including digital content.
 It also offers the student opportunities to improve proficiency with sentence structure, diction, and mechanics.
 Selected writing samples are examined as models of form and as sources of ideas for the student's own writing.

-Dual Credit English Composition II

-SPC Course # ENC1102 Grade 12 | Semester 2

-Credits .5

-Prerequisites: Composition I Grade of C or higher

-This course builds upon the skills developed in Composition I. It provides further instruction in the planning, organization, and writing of essays.
+All courses are a length of two semesters unless otherwise specified.
+Honors and AP courses need teacher recommendation.
+Dual Credit courses need counselor recommendation.
+12 DC ENGLISH COMPOSITION II SPC Course ENC1102 - Semester 2 - 0.5 Credit Prerequisites: DC English Composition I Grade C or higher This course builds upon the skills developed in Composition I. It provides further instruction in the planning, organization, and writing of essays.
 It stresses methods of library research including information retrieval from electronic sources, and emphasizes writing of the research paper and the paper of literary interpretation.
 The reading includes selections from at least two forms of literature.

-Math

 All courses are a length of two semesters unless otherwise specified.
 Honors and AP courses need teacher recommendation.
-DC course needs counselor recommendation.
+Dual Credit courses need counselor recommendation.

-Math 6

-Mathematics 6 is a course designed to prepare the student for 7th grade math and pre-algebra.
+MATH Middle School Regular/ Advanced Requirement: Current Teacher Recommendation Mathematics 6 is a course designed to prepare the student for 7th grade math and prealgebra.
 The students will learn operations with whole numbers, positive and negative integers, decimals, and fractions.
 Concepts on ratios, proportions and percents will be extended.
-Foundational topics of geometry, measurement, algebra, & scale and graph readings will also be introduced.
+Foundational topics of Math 8 | P a g e geometry, measurement, algebra, & scale and graph readings will also be introduced.
 Activities to challenge the student will include drills, contests, group activities and online tools along with Biblical principles taught in the Bible dealing with numbers.